 ?The Undergraduate Research & Creative Activities Symposium is a great way to showcase the excellent and diverse work accomplished by our students during the course of the year.

 Thomas Poole, who was voted by Exercise Science faculty as the recipient of the 2016 American Kinesiology Association's FLC Student Scholar, was featured at Student Teacher Professional Exhibition.
 You can read the full story in the Durango Herald. http://www.durangoherald.com/article/20160427/NEWS01/160429626/-1/News01/Fort-Lewis-College-student-teachers-share-lessons-learned

 The clients come from Holly House, which offers a day program for adults with disabilities, Durango School District 9-R and home-schooling programs.
 The FLC students master the use of diagnostic techniques – such as assessing physical abilities, including strength, speed, cardiorespiratory endurance and balance – and learn to work with clients who have cognitive disabilities.
 Read full story in Durango Herald

 Former student Rotem Ishay and current students Josh McDowell, Maddie Kruger, Alex Kilman, and Gus Allen are up to some cool stuff.
 They are conducting research relating pulmonary pressures at altitude and performance.
-Watch this video and read more about their research here.
+Read more about their research here.